norman-albusberger/flash-messenger/README.md

 # FlashMessenger
-A qualified flash-messenger for nodejs and bootstrap alerts.
+A qualified flash-messenger for Express and Twitter Bootstrap alerts.

+## Features
+1. You can create Twitter Bootstrap alerts from server
+2. Icon support
+3. Multi-Alert support
+4. Multi-Message support in one alert
+2. Auto-rendering: No need to create a template var for a partial or block
+3. flashMessenger can be accessed from every response object

 #Install
 npm install flash-messenger --save